-2 To what extent are participants protected from liability for their on-field actions under civil and criminal law?
+To what extent are participants protected from liability for their on-field actions under civil and criminal law?

-The plain language of law contains no exception, whether in civil or criminal areas, regarding damage or offences caused by athletes by their on-field actions.
+There is no specific rule, whether in civil or criminal areas, regarding damage or offences caused by athletes by their on-field actions.

-The general civil liability rule is set forth by article 186 of the Brazilian Civil Code (Law No. 10,406/02), stating that whoever voluntarily or by omission, negligence or imprudence, violates rights and causes harms to another person, even if the damage is exclusively moral, commits an unlawful act.
-In such case, the wrongdoer must compensate the aggrieved party, pursuant to article 927 of the Civil Code.
+The general civil liability rule of the Civil Code (Law No. 10,406/2002) states that whoever voluntarily or by omission, negligence or imprudence, violates rights and causes harm to another person, even if the damage is exclusively moral, commits an unlawful act (article 186).
+In such case, the wrongdoer must compensate the aggrieved party (article 927).

-Note that the employer is assigned the responsibility to compensate the wronged party for a harm caused by the employee in the course of his or her work, or as a result of such work, in accordance with article 932, item III of the Civil Code.
+Note that the employer is assigned the responsibility to compensate the wronged party for a harm caused by the employee in the course of his or her work, or as a result of such work (article 932, item III).
 This indirect liability regime applies to the club-athlete relationship, so that the club may be held liable for athletes' actions.
-Under the Pelé Law, the clubs are required to hire life and personal accidents insurances to cover risks to which athletes are subject in their professional activities (article 45).
+Under the Pelé Law, clubs are required to hire life and personal accidents insurances to cover risks to which athletes are subject in their professional activities (article 45).

 There are grounds to sustain that athletes shall not be held liable for their ordinary on-field actions.
-As professional players, a possible defence is that they are performing a lawful activity (regular exercise of a right) and also that the normal risks associated therewith (eg, injuries) are known by everyone on pitch (article 188, item I of the Civil Code and article 23, item III of the Decree-Law No. 2,848/1940, the Criminal Code).
+It should be considered that the exercise of this lawful activity implies some risks (eg, injuries) that professional players are aware of (article 188, item I of the Civil Code and article 23, item III of the Criminal Code, Decree-Law No. 2,848/1940).
 Causing serious injuries, however, can be considered a crime in certain situations when the athlete acts wilfully.